-Students admitted to the Master of Computing are required to pass 40 modular credits, and are given the flexibility to complete their programme by selecting one of the below options:
+Students admitted to the Master of Computing IS program need to pass 40 modular credits, and are given the flexibility to complete their program by selecting one of the three options below:

 IS Project Option

-The project option provides the experience for individual students to work on a significant computing project.
-It aims to prepare students with sufficient practical and/or research experiences in the computing field.
-Students who choose to embark on the project option will need to complete eight courses (32 Units) offered by the School of Computing, with at least four modules (16 modular credits) from the area of specialisation.
-Out of the eight modules, students are allowed at most two level 4000 modules (8 modular credits).
+The project option provides students the experience of working on a major computing project on individual basis.
+It aims to provide students with significant practical and/or research experiences in the computing field.
+Students who choose the project option will need to complete eight courses (32 Units) offered by the School of Computing, with at least four modules (16 modular credits) from the area of specialisation.
+For the eight modules, students are allowed at most two level 4000 modules (8 modular credits).

 IS Dissertation Option

-Both the project and dissertation will be carried out under the supervision of an academic staff, and the selection of the topic/area will be done in consultation with the supervisor in the area of expertise.
+Both the IS project and dissertation will be carried out under the supervision of an academic staff, and the topic/area will be selected in consultation with the supervisor in that area of expertise.